-Latin America's two largest trade blocs, the Common Market of the South (known by its Spanish acronym, Mercosur) and the Pacific Alliance, are taking small steps on the path to convergence.
-The fall of the left in Mercosur's two largest economies, Argentina and Brazil, and the U.S. decision to renegotiate NAFTA with Mexico have provided the organizations an opportunity to put aside their differences and move forward on their own trade negotiations.
+Latin America's two largest trade blocs, the Common Market of the South (Mercosur) and the Pacific Alliance, are taking small steps on the path to convergence.
+The fall of the left in Mercosur's two largest economies, Argentina and Brazil, and the U.S. decision to renegotiate NAFTA with Mexico have provided the two organizations with an opportunity to put aside their differences and move forward on trade negotiations....

 TO READ THE FULL ARTICLE

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.